-Letter from Bishop Nicholas DiMarzio:
+Letter from Bishop Robert Brennan

-Of equal importance was the need to reach out to victims and their families who have been impacted by sexual abuse by clergy.
-For many years, the Diocese of Brooklyn has been offering assistance to those who have presented themselves to the Diocese as victims of sexual abuse by clergy through the Office of Victim Assistance.
-We are committed to helping anyone who was hurt as a minor by sexual abuse to seek help and to begin the healing process.
+Of equal importance to protecting children was the need to reach out to victims and their families who have been impacted by sexual abuse by clergy.
+For many years, the Diocese of Brooklyn has provided assistance to those who have presented themselves to the Diocese as victims of sexual abuse by clergy through the Office of Victim Assistance.
+We are committed to helping anyone who was hurt as a minor by sexual abuse to seek help and begin the healing process.
 Healing is a journey which can be taken in different steps.
 Circumstances for each victim are varied, but the commonality is that there is a need to feel that someone understands their pain, acknowledges the wrongdoing and offers an apology in the name of the Church.

 Bishop of Brooklyn